Arthur Singe: Early life

-Arthur Singe was born Arthur Percy Sing in Palmerston North.
-He had his surname misspelt as Singe with an ‘e’ added to the end but eventually this became an accepted spelling of it which has stuck.
-Arthur was the son of Francis Margaret Smith and William Ping Sing.
-Arthur had 3 brothers named Herbert Stanley Sing, Albert Victor Sing, and Robert Francis Sing (known as Frank Sing).
+Arthur Percy Singe was born in Palmerston North.
+His correct surname ("Sing") was misspelt as Singe with an 'e' added to the end which eventually became an accepted spelling, which stuck.
+He was the son of Frances Margaret (née Neary, later Smith by another marriage) and William Ping Sing.
+Arthur had three brothers named Herbert Stanley Sing, Albert Victor Sing, and Robert Francis "Frank" Sing.
+Little is known about William Ping Sing save that he was born in China.
+The brothers' mother, Frances, was of Irish descent, born in New Zealand, and came from a "fighting family".
+Her grandfather had served in the battle of Waterloo and her father in the Crimean War while other relatives served in the New Zealand Wars.

-When Singe enlisted in the army he recorded his birth date as 4 April 1895 which was not his actual birth date.
-He was officially too young to serve at this time aged just 17 years and 4 months old however his two older brothers were already at the front.
+When Singe enlisted in the army he recorded his birth date as 4 April 1895, which was not his actual birth date.
+He was officially too young to serve at this time aged 17 years and 4 months old; however, his two older brothers were already at the front.
 When he was discharged years later he recorded his birth date as 7 July 1898.

-It is likely the latter as he was the chief focus of an article in the Auckland Star on 31 December 1903.
+He was the chief focus of an article in the Auckland Star on 31 December 1903.
 Arthur was appearing in court charged with stealing a horse and cart belonging to George Mills along with ten packets of cigarettes from the same man.
-The description of Singe was that he was "a tiny little chap under six years old" as he was stood in the box.
+The description of Singe was "a tiny little chap under six years old" as he was stood in the box.
 It was stated that he was "a half-caste Chinese, and his father cooks at one of the city hotels".
-Singe was apprehended soon after the theft by a constable while struggling to control the horse in Newton.
-He said that he was taking the horse home for his father and in the meantime he had been busy handing out the cigarettes to his friends.
+He was apprehended soon after the theft by a constable while struggling to control the horse in Newton.
+The boy said he was taking the horse home for his father and in the meantime he had been busy handing out the cigarettes to his friends.
 The sub-inspector stated that it was "simply ridiculous to charge a child at that age with theft".
 He went on to explain that Singe's mother was away from Auckland and his father was not able to control him and he "simply ran wild, and his father wished to have him sent to an industrial school".
 The Bench said that the police should have brought him up on some other charge and the case was dismissed.

-Singe and his brothers were educated at the Marist Brothers school.
-When Singe and his brothers enlisted in the army they were living together with their mother on Browning Street, Grey Lynn, in Auckland.
+He and his brothers were educated at the Marist Brothers school.
+They enlisted in the army they were living together with their mother on Browning Street, Grey Lynn, in Auckland.
 Arthur was working as a driver for Marriot & Co. in Parnell at the time.